Historia Mundum

 Background

-Unlike the Tudors, James I was not satisfied with having royal power in practice, and having to defer to the Parliament as a matter of courtesy.
-Rather, he introduced a string of authoritarian measures: raising taxes on his own, interfering in free trade, engaging in a religious war against the Irish, suppressing Catholics and Puritans domestically, and dissolving both Legislative chambers.
-Unsurprisingly, his actions caused immediate dismay to politicians and to the population at large.
+James I wanted broader royal power than the Tudors had exercised and treated consultation with Parliament as a courtesy.
+He introduced a series of authoritarian measures: raising taxes on his own, interfering in trade, engaging in a religious war against the Irish, suppressing Catholics and Puritans domestically, and dissolving both legislative chambers.
+His actions caused immediate dismay among politicians and the wider population.
 There were three main conflicts within England at that time:

 • Political conflict: King James I wanted to centralize power, while the Parliament wanted to decentralize power.